 According to Verywell Health… This text opens a new tab to the Verywell Health website…, by identifying and addressing the cause of your TMJ disorder, you can shorten the time of your flare-up.

-The best way to permanently keep TMJ flare-ups under control is to speak with your dentist and get the right treatment plan.
+The best way to permanently keep TMJ flare-ups under control is to speak with your dentist in Orinda, CA and get the right treatment plan.

 Control your TMJ flare-ups with Dr. Santucci in Orinda, CA